Lanthanide: Possible medical uses

 Currently there is research showing that lanthanide elements can be used as anticancer agents.
 The main role of the lanthanides in these studies is to inhibit proliferation of the cancer cells.
 Specifically cerium and lanthanum have been studied for their role as anti-cancer agents.

 One of the specific elements from the lanthanide group that has been tested and used is cerium (Ce).
 There have been studies that use a protein-cerium complex to observe the effect of cerium on the cancer cells.
 The hope was to inhibit cell proliferation and promote cytotoxicity.
 Transferrin receptors in cancer cells, such as those in breast cancer cells and epithelial cervical cells, promote the cell proliferation and malignancy of the cancer.
 Transferrin is a protein used to transport iron into the cells and is needed to aid the cancer cells in DNA replication.
 Transferrin acts as a growth factor for the cancerous cells and is dependent on iron.
 Cancer cells have much higher levels of transferrin receptors than normal cells and are very dependent on iron for their proliferation.

+In the field of magnetic resonance imaging (MRI), compounds containing gadolinium are utilized extensively.

+The photobiological characteristics, anticancer, anti-leukemia, and anti-HIV activities of the lanthanides with coumarin and its related compounds are demonstrated by the biological activities of the complex.